lincoln1233/scripts/README.md

 #USAGE  after viewing file in terminal through cat, more, less
 # ./lcp !!

-#check your root folder.
+#check your ~/ folder.
 Also if you download clipboard through APT you can uncomment the last line to put the file contents in your clipboard (X).